 - No matter how good your credit is, these cards come with a high APR.
 It’s best to pay the full balance off by due date.
 Be smart about your purchases.

 - Annual fees- Each card can have a separate annual fee that doesn’t count toward any spend for sign up bonuses.
 Currently all cards I have charge $99 a year.
 I will need to evaluate which ones I’m going to keep.
 Southwest cards give 6000 points every year on the anniversary so it’s kind of a trade off because to purchase 6,000 points cost $165.00.

-- Credit Score- Requesting multiple travel cards of course can have a negative effect on your credit score.
+- Credit Score- Requesting multiple travel cards, of course, can have a negative effect on your credit score.
 If you have multiple inquires this can affect your score.
-Also it’s important to be aware of the merchants that do hard pulls for cards even when you are rejected.
-For example each chase card I opened was a hard pull even though I’ve been with chase over 10 years.
-Also balance transfer count as a hard hit.
-On the flip side Amex doesn’t initiate a hard pull if you are rejected and already a current member.
+Also, it’s important to be aware of the merchants that do hard pulls for cards even when you are rejected.
+For example, each chase card I opened was a hard pull even though I’ve been with Chase over 10 years.
+Also, balance transfers count as a hard hit.
+On the flip side, Amex doesn’t initiate a hard pull if you are rejected and already a current member.
 It takes 2 years for an inquiry to fall off your report.

 All in all travel reward credit cards have done me well.
 I’ve taken a lot of domestic free trips and provided discounted or free airfare for family and friends.
 My goal is to hold out for an international trip and master the hotel offers starting with my SPG Amex.
 One hard lesson I learned is regarding paying off the full balance after meeting the minimum spend.

-What are you favorite travel rewards cards and what tips do you have for those who are considering them?
+What are your favorite travel rewards cards and what tips do you have for those who are considering them?
 Comment below!

 Pin The Knowledge!